Application Template

 Results for the Palisadoes Community

-Benefit of your work to Palisadoes $Project users and developers.
-What will be the legacy of your work after you finish?
+Describe the benefit of your work to Palisadoes $Project users and developers.
+Explain the legacy of your work after you finish.

 Not too detailed, but some milestones and checkpoints.
 Rough estimates per work item (weeks/days).
 Remember to leave time for slack and bug fixing!